-This Summer School will focus on gender research in cities and planning processes.
+This online Summer School will focus on gender research in cities and planning processes.
 It will look at the gender dimensions of urban and transportation research, considering in particular gendered-relevant aspects of important crosscutting issues such as climate, energy and ICT at the urban scale.

-Gender influences who does research, how and which research questions are identified as important.
+Gender affects who does research, how and which research questions are identified as important.
 Which methodologies are chosen, the case studies and data sets used, and the analysis undertaken.
 For an increasing number of researchers, these considerations are explicit, but for others they remain implicit, or even unconscious.